Berlin was not where I had lived and died in the 1940s, yet it marked my first return to Germany since those days of devastation.

 The film (trailer), Truly Madly Deeply.
 Hans is like Jamie and he’s invited some his pals over for years of movie viewing and furniture moving without my consent

-I had been going about my business blissfully, sticking to my little solar system, when Hans suddenly appeared in the summer of 2010; and like the couch surfer that is difficult to throw out, he became a fixture in my life.
-He tags along with me everywhere I go (he’s my spirit guide–this is what they do), whether I want him to or not.
-He can be boisterous at times, but I’ve adjusted to the spook fest.
-Actually, he’s really not that creepy.
-Or have I just adapted to his “party tricks”?
+I had been going about my life blissfully, orbiting within my own little solar system, when Hans suddenly appeared in the summer of 2010.
+Like an uninvited couch surfer who proves impossible to evict, he became a permanent fixture in my life.
+He follows me everywhere (as spirit guides do), whether I want him to or not.
+At times, he is boisterous, but I have adjusted to the spook fest.
+In truth, he’s not particularly unsettling—or perhaps I’ve simply adapted to his party tricks.

-But when the soldier ghost showed up at the foot of my bed, fully materialized and glowing brighter than a night light on the early morning of D-Day, 2015, he opened a portal that now flashes a neon German sign, pointing in my direction: Sie kann dich hören!
-I sometimes wonder, whose WWII obsession is this anyway?
-I feel like the character, Nina, in Truly Madly Deeply [1], whose once-upon-a-time earthly lover returns to her from the spirit realm, only this time, he has brought along a few of his movie obsessed, furniture rearranging chums that he’s befriended in the other side.
+But when the Fallschirmjäger appeared at the foot of my bed, fully materialized and glowing brighter than a nightlight on the early morning of D-Day, 2015, he did more than just intrude—he opened a portal.
+And now, it flashes a neon German sign in my direction: Sie kann uns hören!
+(She can hear us!).
+I sometimes wonder—whose World War II obsession is this anyway?
+I feel like Nina in in Truly Madly Deeply [1], whose long-lost lover returns from the spirit realm, only to bring along an entourage of movie-obsessed, furniture-rearranging ghosts.
+Except in my case, they aren’t cinephiles—they’re soldiers, historians, and restless remnants of a war that refuses to stay buried.

 Fortress Berlin